-Costs of providing program services have been presented in the Statement of Functional Expenses.
-Expenses by function have been allocated between programs and supporting services classifications based on relevant measures determined by management.
+Costs of providing program services have been presented in the Statements of Functional Expenses the years ended June 30, 2018 and 2017.
+Expenses by function have been allocated between programs and supporting services classifications based on relevant measures determined by management such as time surveys of employees by department.